patrickmelix/PLAMS/doc/source/cookbook/cookbook.rst

 .. technical::

-   The execution of the job is implemented as a SLURM job step, which may need to wait for free resources before actually starting.
+   The execution of the job is implemented as a Slurm job step, which may need to wait for free resources before actually starting.
-   As SLURM is taking care of limiting the number of simultaneously executing jobs, we no longer need to do that through the PLAMS |JobRunner| and can therefore skip the ``maxjobs`` argument of its constructor.
+   As Slurm is taking care of limiting the number of simultaneously executing jobs, we no longer need to do that through the PLAMS |JobRunner| and can therefore skip the ``maxjobs`` argument of its constructor.

 Furthermore you may need to wrap the call to the PLAMS :ref:`launch script <master-script>` in a job script, in which we recommend you ``cd`` to the directory from which the job was submitted.
 This makes sure you will find the PLAMS working directory in the normal location.